 It is worth noting that probation is not an option because the minimum sentence is 25 years and only sentences of 10 years or less may be probated.
 Statutorily, deferred adjudication is also not available for Continuous Sexual Assault of a Child in Texas.
 More specifically, pursuant to Texas Penal Code Ann. § 21.02(h), the minimum punishment for continuous sexual abuse of a child is 25 years.
 Under Texas Code of Criminal Procedure 42.12, § 4(d)(1), a defendant is not eligible for jury recommended community supervision if the defendant is sentenced to a term of imprisonment that exceeds 10 years.

-Although compared to a minimum of 25 years in prison, the collateral consequences of a continuous sexual assault sentence may seem ancillary, understand that this charge also requires the defendant to register as a sex offender for life.
+Compared to a minimum of 25 years in prison, the collateral consequences of a continuous sexual assault of a child sentence may seem ancillary, but it’s important to understand that this charge also requires the defendant to register as a sex offender for life.

 There are a number of defenses to Continuous Sexual Abuse charges.
 First and foremost, attacking the credibility of the allegations.
-This includes the outcry statement and statements obtained by CPS.
-We will investigate biases and any reasons to lie, including coaching, recent discipline, transference, and recent issues with the other parent, including divorce proceedings.
+This includes the outcry statement and statements obtained by CPS or police investigators.
+Our team of attorneys are former prosecutors with expertise in these cases.
+We will investigate biases and any reasons to lie, including coaching, recent discipline, transference, and issues with the other parent, including divorce proceedings.
 Our attorneys have handled a large number of these cases, both in pre-trial and trial settings.
 Call today to find out how we can help.

 Penal Code Section 21.02 went into effect on September 1, 2007, and only offenses that took place after that date can be prosecuted under this section.
 See Flores v.
 State, 13-12-00606-CR (Tex.
 App.
 Apr.
 17, 2014).